-Even now in 2016, keyword research is still immensely important for finding the right keywords to implement to your content.
-There are four major points of criteria which you need to fulfill to find the right keywords to base your content around, so without wasting any time, let's talk about how to do keyword research correctly.
+Even today, keyword research is still immensely important for finding the right keywords to implement to your content.
+There are four major points of criteria which you need to fulfill to find the right keywords to base your content around, so without wasting any time, let’s talk about how to do keyword research correctly.

 How to Do Keyword Research Correctly